 I mention the Nikon D3500 at the bottom of this review but, in a nutshell, there are no major differences between the two.
 So, if you find that the older model suits your budget better, feel safe buying it.

-D3400 is the great option for a beginner photographer who doesn’t really know what he wants and doesn’t want to spend too much money.
+D3400 is a great option for beginner photographers who don’t really know what they want and don’t feel comfortable spending too much money on their first gear.

-Just because this DSLR is a low-end camera doesn’t at all mean that the image quality is inferior to its “professional” brothers.
+Just because this DSLR is a low-end camera doesn’t at all mean that the image quality is inferior to its professional counterparts.

 You won’t experience image quality loss and you can still create photo masterpieces.

 What’s important is that it’s super easy to use.